Answer: Not exactly. At least not in the way you might think.

 Assumption #2: Chocolate Causes Acne

-It is possible for people to develop allergic reactions to particular foods, including chocolate, and these reactions can produce acne like symptoms.
+Chocolate is generally a mixture of ingredients, and different kinds of chocolate can have a dramatically different composition of ingredients, such as sugar.
+It is also possible for people to develop allergic reactions to particular foods, including chocolate, and these reactions can produce acne-like symptoms.
 However, most cases an allergic reaction would also have additional symptoms including, itching, hives, throat swelling, fever, rash, joint pain, etc.

 Assumption #3: Milk Causes Acne

-Milk consumption may also impact the balance of other groups of hormones, like androgens and estrogens (male and female sex hormones).
-Several studies have demonstrated that elevated androgen levels are associated with more sever acne symptoms in many patients.
+Milk consumption may also impact the balance of sex hormones, such as androgens and estrogens (male and female sex hormones).
+Several studies have demonstrated that elevated androgen levels are associated with more severe acne symptoms in some patients.
 It is also possible that people with certain types of milk allergies could exhibit acne-like symptoms.
-However, in cases of milk allergies, the symptoms are not really the same as normal acne vulgaris.

 In conclusion, there is some evidence that milk may contribute to symptoms of acne vulgaris, but the exact relationship between milk and acne is not well understood.
 Regardless, for many people it’s worth a shot to cut milk out of their diet for a few weeks and see if that helps improve their acne symptoms.

+Good Calories, Bad Calories: Fats, Carbs, and the Controversial Science of Diet and Health (Vintage).
 Taubes.
 2008.

-Good Calories, Bad Calories: Fats, Carbs, and the Controversial Science of Diet and Health (Vintage)
+Glycemic Index and Glycemic Load of Foods.
 DietGrail.
 2011.

-Glycemic Index and Glycemic Load of Foods
+Eat, Drink, and Be Healthy: The Harvard Medical School Guide to Healthy Eating.
 Willett, et al. 2005.
-Eat, Drink, and Be Healthy: The Harvard Medical School Guide to Healthy Eating